-Management has performed certain sensitivity analysis on the value-in-use calculations to assess the extent of change to the key assumptions applied that may possibly cause the recoverable amount of the property, plant and equipment to be below the carrying amount.
+Management has performed certain sensitivity analysis on the value-in-use calculations to assess whether any reasonably possible change to the key assumptions applied is likely to cause the recoverable amount of the property, plant, and equipment to be materially below the carrying amount.
+Revenue growth rates and discount rates are the key assumptions most likely to be subject to changes in the current economic environment.